 As Keynes famously said regarding similar problems in macro-economics (and some readers may not be familiar with the whole quote):

 “The long run is a misleading guide to current affairs.
 In the long run, we are all dead.
 Economists set themselves too easy, too useless a task if, in tempestuous seasons, they can only tell us that when the storm is past the ocean is flat again.”

 It seems to me all this is entirely forgivable for any one person.
 That’s why we have professions.
 And if a profession is too myopic, that’s why we have other professions.
 And if those professions are too myopic, that’s why we live in an open society.
 If it’s commonsensical, someone will point it out.
-But here it turns out that, for Krugman none of these resources were available.
+But here it turns out that, for Krugman none of these resources was available.

 Reflecting on whether or not economists should have considered the dynamics of change Krugman says this:

 “I think I can say with a fair degree of confidence that basically, nobody was, that this was just not the way that economists were thinking about the issue.
 We were thinking … in terms of long-run equilibrium models, which seemed reasonable but was actually missing a lot of what was going on.”

 So, things that were both obvious when you thought about them even informally, things that were obviously important, about which there was marching in the streets, were invisible.
 They were invisible to a whole profession and … well, you can’t make an omelette without breaking eggs.
 I guess that’s clear thinking for you.

 To show you this invisibility trick in all its glory, here’s Krugman’s Nobel acceptance speech commenting on his theorising about intra-industry trade and the importance of industry-specific economies and scale and specialisation in driving trade: